The Nation’s Report Card:

 On Tuesday, April 25 at 10:30 a.m.
 ET, the National Assessment Governing Board and the National Center for Education Statistics will release results of The Nation's Report Card: 2016 Arts at the John F. Kennedy Center for the Performing Arts in Washington, D.C.

 This report features national results at grade eight from the National Assessment of Educational Progress (NAEP).
-The assessment measures students’ knowledge of music and visual arts with tasks related to creating and performing art, as well as to responding to art.
+The assessment measures students’ knowledge of music and visual arts with tasks related to creating and responding to art.

 Join local and national education leaders, artists, educators, parents, policymakers, and students to discuss: